statisticalinnovation/statisticalinnovation.github.io/about.md

 permalink: /about/
 ---

-# About the Statistical Innovation Community Summit
+# About the Statistical Innovation Community

 ## Vision Statement

-The Statistical Innovation Community Summit aims to be the premier forum for advancing statistical innovation in pharmaceutical research and development.
+The Statistical Innovation Community aims to be the premier forum for advancing statistical innovation in pharmaceutical research and development.
 We envision a future where statistical innovators are recognized as essential contributors to medical product development, with clear career paths and organizational support.

 ## Our Story

-The Statistical Innovation Community Summit emerged from discussions at the Regulatory-Industry Statistics Workshop (RISW) 2023, where leaders recognized the need for a dedicated forum to address the unique challenges and opportunities facing statistical innovation groups.
+The Statistical Innovation Community emerged from discussions at the Regulatory-Industry Statistics Workshop (RISW) 2023, where leaders recognized the need for a dedicated forum to address the unique challenges and opportunities facing statistical innovation groups.

 ### The Need for Innovation